xudong963/openheygen/video-retalking/third_part/GPEN/face_morpher/README.rst

 Face Morpher
 ============

-| Warp, average and morph human faces
+| Warp, average and morph human faces!
 | Scripts will automatically detect frontal faces and skip images if
   none is detected.